 3.1.
 Patients’ demographics

-Sixty two laparotomies were performed for peritonitis during the study period but only 52 cases had complete case records and formed the basis of this report.
+Sixty-two laparotomies were performed for peritonitis during the study period, but only 52 cases had complete case records; these formed the basis of this report.
 There were 40 males (76.9%) and 12 females (23.1%), which corresponds to a male to female ratio of 3.3:1.
 Details are depicted in Table 1.

-Table 1: Demographic characteristics of the patients (n=52)
+Table 1.
+Demographic characteristics of the patients (n=52)